Digital requirements engineering with an INCOSE-derived SysML meta-model: Model-Based Structured Requirement (MBSR)

 Classical SysML-based requirements popularized the idea of ``cohabitation'' where requirements and system model elements exist and are linked together in the same model \citep{bernard2012requirements} (Fig. \ref{fig:ClassicalSysML}).
 Practicing DRE with this MBSE approach leads to the notion that requirements engineers and system architects should work in integrated teams rather than organizational silos and separate software tools \citep{NRM2022}.
-However, due to the lack of requirements management facilities such as software-defined workflows, audit logs, and change management boilerplate, managing requirements in SysML is considered inferior compared to a purpose-built RMT \citep{GtWR2023}.
+However, due to the lack of requirements management facilities such as software-defined workflows, audit logs, and change management boilerplate, managing requirements in SysML \SA{presents additional challenges already addressed by enterprise-grade RMTs.} \SA{While the GtWR notes that ``SysML requirement diagrams \dots~are not well-suited to representing multiple or large sets of requirements'' \citep{GtWR2023}, we find that the same may also apply to requirement tables compared to RMTs (see Sec. \ref{sec:Challenges}).}

 In order for system architects to access the system requirements and add traceability relationships to the model, data connectors with RMTs or import/export/sync with Excel spreadsheets are used.
 Synchronization between tools mitigates the change management issues but due to differing data schema and meta-models, important information enriching the requirement expressions may not be available.
 Synchronized requirement tables will automatically highlight requirements that have changed, but the implication is that organizational silos are loosely cooperating in this manner, with the RMT owning the requirement ASoT and the SysML tool working with copies of that data.